 Rent Can Fluctuate: "With mortgages, you can sometimes refinance to make things more manageable, but not so with rent."
 Anyone who rents understands that it's rare for your rental rate not to increase every year.

-Limited Ability to Decorate: Many rental buildings are strict, meaning you can't even paint the walls a different color without approval (some buildings don't even let you put a doormat outside your door for sake of uniformity).
-When you buy, you'll have free rein to decorate and design everything from pendant lights to paint colors to carpeting or wood paneling.
+Limited Ability to Decorate: Many rental buildings are strict, meaning you can't even paint the walls a different colour without approval (some buildings don't even let you put a doormat outside your door for sake of uniformity).
+When you buy, you'll have free rein to decorate and design everything from pendant lights to paint colours to carpeting or wood paneling.

 No Return on Investment: "When you own a home, you can make value-adding improvements that will pay off when you sell."
 That's not the case for rentals, which is why you should be careful about spending too much on things like blinds and other custom pieces you won't be able to take with you when you move out.

 Landlord Issues Exist: "If you have to rely on someone who's irresponsible, it can be a nightmare."
 And while you can expect repairs to be made, it's often not as quick of a turnaround when you're not paying.
 (Pro tip: Try to rent from a reputable management company and ask friends and family for referrals.)

 "If you're in a temporary position or planning on moving in the short term, or if you have to take on unrealistic interest rates in order to buy, renting can be the smarter option."

 Equity is Built: When you buy a house or condo, you immediately start to build equity.
 This is different from renting in that you never see that money again once it's paid out to the landlord.

 Renovation Opportunities: "If there's something you don't like, you can simply change it—although you can be somewhat limited in apartments and condos."
 Still, your ability to customise and personalise your home is greater when you own it.